 For instance, like the UK, countries including China, India and Japan use decimal points to separate whole and fractional numbers.
 However, Brazil, France, Germany, Italy, Russia, Vietnam, and many other nations use a decimal comma instead.
 Therefore, if your financial text translation isn’t conducted by a professional aware of this crucial difference, there could be a lot of confusion surrounding the figures you present.

 What’s more, there are also certain countries that don’t follow a typical 0-9 numeral system.
 Places like Iran, Afghanistan, Egypt, Sudan and the UAE may instead use Eastern Arabic numerals, which means if you’re liaising with a business in one of these locations, you need a professional translator who is completely at ease with these digits.

-They will ignore “false friends” or literal translations
+Ignoring “false friends” or literal translations

 “False friends” are words in different languages that look or sound similar but have very different meanings.
 For instance, take the English word “college” and the German word “kollege”.
 A bad linguist may assume that as the two appear almost identical, they both also refer to a place of higher education.
 However, the German translation of “college” is “hochschule”, while “kollege” actually means “colleague”.
 Another example is “手紙”, which simultaneously means “postcard” in Japanese and “toilet paper” in Chinese.